AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/asset-processor.md

     - **Feature type**: Shows the feature of the process that is being executed.

-    - **Execution ID**: It is the unique Id for each reprocessing task that you perform.
+    - **Execution ID**: It is the unique Id for each processing task that you perform.

-    - **Folder**: Shows the folder selected for reprocessing.
+    - **Folder**: Shows the folder selected for processing.

-    - **Excluded Folders**: Shows the folder that is excluded from reprocessing.
+    - **Excluded Folders**: Shows the folder that is excluded from processing.

     - **Created by**: Shows who created the task or process.
-It can be the system as well as the user.
+It can be you as well as the system.

-    - **Start time:** Shows the date and time the reprocessing process is initiated.
+    - **Start time:** Shows the date and time the processing process is initiated.

-    - **End Time**: Shows the date and time the reprocessing process ends.
+    - **End Time**: Shows the date and time the processing process ends.

-    - **Status**: Shows the status of reprocessing as In progress, Completed or Cancelled.
+    - **Status**: Shows the status of processing as In progress, Completed or Cancelled.

     ![Guides-asset-processor](images/guides-asset-processor-new.png){align="left"}